leandroberetta/right-lyrics/documentation/openshift/pipelines.md

-# Deploy in OpenShift with OpenShift Pipelines
+# Deploy in a CI environment on OpenShift with OpenShift Pipelines